rsc-computer-technology/stylings/README.md

-# stylings
+# CSS Stylings
-This repo contains the styles for the dept. website
+This repo contains the styles for the Computer Technology dept. website.